 Daalder, M (2020) explains that:

-• Asparagopsis contain a property called bromoform that acts as methane inhibitors.
+- Asparagopsis contains a property called bromoform that acts as a methane inhibitor.

-• It inhibits the microorganism, methanogens while not affecting other bacteria.
+- It inhibits the methanogens, a type of microorganism, while not affecting other bacteria.

-• This works in all ruminant animals – cows, sheep, and goats that have special stomachs to ferment plant in order to digest it.
+- This works in all ruminant animals – cows, sheep, and goats that have special stomachs to ferment plants to digest them.

 Seaweeds have been fed to cattle since ancient times.

-In 2005, A Canadian farmer has found that when his cattle consumed seaweeds it lead to more milk production than his landlocked counterparts.
-Not only do they produce more milk, when he tested their methane emissions, seaweed eating cows produced 20% less methane than grass-fed ones (Daalder, 2020).
+In 2005, A Canadian farmer found that when his cattle consumed seaweeds, it led to more milk production than his landlocked counterparts.
+Not only do they produce more milk, but when he tested their methane emissions, seaweed-eating cows produced 20% less methane than grass-fed ones (Daalder, 2020).

 Disadvantages of using Asparagopsis cited